 - FitSpark Training Instructions

 - Inactivity alarms

-The mentioned functions are explained in detail in the individual review and illustrated if you want to take a closer look at them.
+The mentioned functions are explained and illustrated in detail in the Ignite review, if you want to take a closer look at them.

 Heart rate sensor

-All three models accommodate the new Precision Prime heart rate sensor.
+All models in this Vantage, Ignite and Unite comparison feature the new Precision Prime pulse sensor.
 Precision Prime is designed to prevent particularly inaccurate measurements from excessive movements that lead to inconsistent data.